Finding and Managing Information for Your Dissertation

 Strategies can vary from:

-1) using very simple procedures such as using your Primo E-Shelf.
-This can be suitable strategy if you are working with a very small number of references (e.g. <25) on a topic where the litrerature is sparse
+- Using very simple procedures such as using your Primo E-Shelf.
+This can be suitable strategy if you are working with a very small number of references (e.g. <25) on a topic where the literature is sparse.

-2) taking advantage of more developed strategies such as using the Citation and Bibliographies in Word feature.
-This can be suitable where you have collected a resonable number of references but not a massive number (e.g. 25-75 references)
+- Taking advantage of more developed strategies such as using the Citation and Bibliographies in Word feature.
+This can be suitable where you have collected a reasonable number of references but not a massive number (e.g. 25-75 references).

-3) utilising full-scale Reference Management software such as EndNote.
-This is most suitable when you mare working with a very large number of references (e.g. 100+)
+- Utilising full-scale Reference Management software such as EndNote.
+This is most suitable when you mare working with a very large number of references (e.g. 100+).

 The university's general guidance on Reference Management can be found on our Information Skills web pages.